 Portions of the zinc mesh were removed and found to generally be in good condition, with some displaying very little deterioration.
 The researchers cite two potential reasons for this.
 First, the stay-in-place jacket may have limited oxygen in the area.
 Second, the submerged bulk zinc anode may be carrying most of the load during low tide, thus providing ionic current flow over the area and supplementing the zinc mesh jacket.
 This would aid in the preservation of the zinc mesh anode.

 Lastly, the rebar was removed and inspected.
 The area between high tide and low tide was determined to have the greatest amount of corrosion and steel loss.
 The effectiveness of the CP jacket system was proven effective when a corner bar was found discontinuous and severely corroded.

 This study concluded that the cathodic protection system adequately protected the piles.
 Upon removing the CP jackets, no cracking or spalling was observed on the original pile concrete.
 Additionally, the researchers determined that the CP system could provide protection beyond the original 25-year estimate.
 They suggest an evaluation of the bulk anode system be conducted to establish a more accurate service life estimate.
 The researchers conclude that a CP system is the best means of rehabilitating reinforced concrete structures in or near marine environments and recommend, during the construction phase, a certified CP specialist supervise and approve the installation.

 Did you know?
-NACE’s Cathodic Protection Program is the only educational offering of its kind and an industry standard providing students with the theoretical and practical fundamentals for testing, evaluating, and designing both galvanic and impressed current cathodic protection systems.
+NACE’s Cathodic Protection Program is the only educational offering of its kind and an industry standard providing theoretical and practical fundamentals for testing, evaluating, and designing both galvanic and impressed current cathodic protection systems.